Barcelona’s Port Olimpic

 As the name suggests, Barcelona’s Port Olimpic was built to coincide with the 1992 Olympic Games, and it’s appearance on the city landscape is perhaps the most notable of the building projects the sporting event left behind.
 What was once little more than a disused wasteland is a prime piece of real estate on the coast, and comfortably one of the most attractive areas of the city to visit, full of bars, restaurants, leisure facilities and modern sculptures.

 The core of the district is naturally the square-shaped marina, which juts out into the Mediterranean and shines with the paint of bright white sailing boats and yachts, either moored or setting out to sea during the summer months as the rich and famous prepare to cruise up the Catalan coast (if you want to do the same, check out our page on sailing activities!).
 Meanwhile two of the city's most instantly-recognisable buildings reside at the port, in the forms of the Mapfre and Arts Hotel - two vast towers casting their shadow over the beach below.
 These skyscrapers were in fact built as part of the Olympic Village to house athletes during the Games, but are now an office building and 5-star luxury hotel respectively.
 They also form the perfect landmark for any disorientated tourists, as they are visible from almost every point along the sands.

-Below the towers are a number of attractions worth checking out, including the Parc del Port Olimpic, Enric Miralles' Torre de Gas Natural (cool glass head offices of Barcelona's gas company) and the Gran Casino, whilst the visitor is unlikely to miss the gleaming copper sculpture that has become the emblem of the port: known as the 'El Peix d'Or' or 'The Golden Fish', this futuristic landmark was designed by none other than Frank Gehry, the architect who designed the Guggenheim Museum in Bilbao and has a fetish for all things fishy (indeed the creature is his signature motif!).
+Below the towers are a number of attractions worth checking out, including the Parc del Port Olimpic, Enric Miralles' Torre de Gas Natural (cool glass head offices of Barcelona's gas company) and the Gran Casino, whilst the visitor is unlikely to miss the gleaming copper sculpture that has become the emblem of the port: known as the 'El Peix d'Or' or 'The Golden Fish', this futuristic landmark was designed by none other than Frank Gehry, the architect who designed the Guggenheim Museum in Bilbao and has a fetish for all things fishy (indeed the fish is his signature motif!).